precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 For a sequential participant, any combination of `read`/`write`-`consistent/conservative` is valid.
 For a participant running in parallel, only `read`-`consistent` and `write`-`conservative` is possible.
 More details are given [further below](configuration-mapping.html#restrictions-for-parallel-participants).

+{% tip %}
+Instead of using static meshes as described here, you may consider using a [just-in-time data mapping](couple-your-code-just-in-time-mapping.html), where one of both meshes can change at runtime.
+{% endtip  %}

 ## Available mapping methods in preCICE

 The mapping method itself is defined in the xml configuration after the colon `mapping:...` (e.g. `<mapping:nearest-neighbor ...`).
 In general, preCICE offers two broader groups of mapping methods